|Version No.||Date||Changes made by||Revision/review history|

 - shall, subject to standing orders 5.2 and 5.3 appoint and determine the terms of office of members of such a committee;

-- shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee;
+- shall appoint the chair and vice-chair of the standing committee;

 - shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than 3;